 On July 1, 2021, the CIRTL Network adopted a set of Constitution & Bylaws to formalize its operations.
 Institutional Members have primary leadership and oversight responsibility for the Network.
 Current CIRTL leadership consists of:

-I. The CIRTL Director, Adam Fontecchio, Drexel University, Associate Director, Katherine (Kitch) Barnicle, University of Wisconsin-Madison, and a small staff (CIRTL Central, University of Wisconsin-Madison) assisting in network administration and in coordination of the Cross-Network Learning Community.
+I. The CIRTL Director, Adam Fontecchio, Drexel University, Associate Director, Shannon Patton, University of Wisconsin-Madison, and a small staff (CIRTL Central, University of Wisconsin-Madison) assisting in network administration and in coordination of the Cross-Network Learning Community.

 II.
 The CIRTL Leadership Team, comprising eight total members – four drawn from the Institutional and Co-Administrative Leaders, an elected graduate student or post-doctoral scholar, and an elected at-large person, as well as Director and Associate Director – acts as an Executive Committee for the CIRTL Network.
 This group meets weekly.